zulip/zulip/templates/corporate/case-studies/asciidoctor-case-study.md

 In contrast, Zulip offers a [faceted search](/help/search-for-messages) that lets you find past discussions with pinpoint accuracy.
-“You can narrow the search to a stream or topic (with autocomplete!),” Dan points out.
+“You can narrow the search to a channel or topic (with autocomplete!),” Dan points out.
 The results are presented with topic headings, making it easier to see whether the message is relevant.
 “You can click the topic to see the message in context,” Dan says.
 “It’s not only a great way to search, but it’s a great way to catch up on